 RE

-We believe that in today’s increasingly multicultural society, learning about world religions is a vital part of children’s education, helping them develop an understanding and tolerance of other people’s faiths.
 RE is not part of the National Curriculum and therefore we follow Bradford Agreed Syllabus for Religious Education 2019 - 2024.
 By the end of their primary school education pupils will have studied all six major religions in some depth: Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism.

 The aims of the Religious Education curriculum at Cullingworth Primary School are: